+For instance: we want to disable any frontend or backend server.
+Changes will not to be saved and the all changes will roll back at the next restarting haproxy.
 You can checkbox the "Save change" but there is one problem: it won’t to be saved in the config file, what can cause problems with debagging and it will confusing us.

 To avoid these problems HAProxy-WI offers you the opportunity use its interface which works with the HAProxy RunTime API.
-It will edit runtime configuration and saves changes in the config file
+It will edit runtime configuration and saves changes in the config file without downtime.

 Of course here works master-slave behavior which means: if you have made changes on the master server the changes will take effect on the slave server too

 |prompt||toggle interactive mode with prompt|